 - 6. The Court's objective is to make timely, efficient, fair, and effective use of expert evidence.
 It will make directions on a case-by-case basis, taking into account the resources and preferences of the parties, and the nature, scope, and complexity of the issues in the case. - 7.
-The procedures for expert evidence involve the following steps - a) The parties identify the issues for the hearing; - b) The parties nominate their expert witnesses; - c) The Court decides what procedure will apply, in consultation with the parties; - d) The parties brief the experts; - e) If only one party nominates an expert on an issue, the expert witness will produce a statement of evidence; - f) If more than one party engages an expert on one or more issues those expert witnesses will attend a meeting of experts and produce a joint expert report.2 - 8.
-If a party contends an expert witness nominated by another party is not qualified to give expert opinion evidence, they must notify all parties and the Court, as soon as practicable, so that question can be dealt with as a preliminary matter. - 9.
-The Court's directions for expert evidence may include directions that3 - a) fix the number of expert witnesses who may be called to give evidence on a specified issue or for a particular area of expertise; - b) limit the issues on which expert evidence may be led; - c) limit the number of statements or reports an expert witness may file; - d) settle the issues or questions the expert witnesses must address: - e) schedule meetings of expert witnesses; - f) set dates for filing and service of expert witness statements and joint expert reports; - g) direct the case to Court Managed Expert Evidence (CMEE);
+The procedures for expert evidence involve the following steps - a) The parties identify the issues for the hearing; - b) The parties nominate their experts; - c) The Court decides what procedure will apply, in consultation with the parties; - d) The parties brief the experts; - e) If only one party nominates an expert on an issue, the expert will produce a report; - f) If more than one party engages an expert on one or more issues, those experts will attend a meeting of experts and produce a joint report. - 8.
+If a party contends an expert nominated by another party is not qualified to give expert opinion evidence, they must notify all parties and the Court, as soon as practicable, so that the question can be dealt with as a preliminary matter. - 9.
+The Court's directions for expert evidence may include directions that - a) fix the number of experts who may be called to give evidence on a particular issue or for a particular area of expertise; - b) limit the issues on which expert evidence may be led; - c) limit the number of reports an expert may file; - d) settle the issues or questions the experts must address; - e) schedule meetings of experts; - f) set dates for filing and service of experts' reports; - g) direct the case to Court Managed Expert Evidence (CMEE);